ramrom/rams_dot_files/cheatsheets/datastore_cheatsheet.md

 - when in-memory log is full it's made immutable and new writes are made to a new in-memory log
     - then the full log is flushed to on-disk component, a SST
     - batching improves performance by reducing many IO calls to one
-- problem is lots of extra space used from redundancy
+- one disadvantage here is that lots of extra space used from redundancy
 ### SST
 - SST = sorted string table, on-disk persistent store, composed of many segments
     - SST inspired by a data struct in google BigTable